Different RC aircraft types.

-Vintage rc airplanes are a popular subject, particularly with modellers who enjoy the building side of the hobby as well as the flying side.
+Vintage rc airplanes are also a popular subject, particularly with modellers who enjoy the traditional building side of the hobby as well as the flying side.
 Many classic designs date back to the late 1930s and 40s and are large in size.
 3 channel radio and a 4 stroke engine make the best combination in vintage airplanes, and they are often slow, gentle flyers.
 Vintage planes are also known as Old Timers in some parts of the world, and you might also see them referred to as planes from the 'Golden Era' of aeromodelling.

 Read more on vintage rc airplanes.

 RC float planes are increasing in availability but they're obviously not as widely available as land airplanes.
 If you have a lake close to home, a float plane can be a lot of fun but get some good experience at landing on land before you try one!
 Losing an rc airplane in the drink isn't a lot of fun...